Managing Webhooks

 To update an existing webhook, use the update

-function of the app.webhooks
+function from the app.webhooks

 Example